 Step 1: Take a Practice Test

-The first step in your review should be to take a real practice exam.
+The first step in your AP Gov review should be to take a real practice exam.
 You need to do this before you dive into studying so you can focus on the areas that need the most work rather than reading over the material indiscriminately.
-As I mentioned in the previous section, you should also be sure to time yourself accurately on this practice test.
+As mentioned in the previous section, you should also be sure to time yourself accurately on this practice test.

-When you’re done, score the test (one point for each multiple-choice question, consult specific scoring guidelines for free-response questions), and use this calculator to convert your raw score into an approximate AP score.
 This should give you some insight into how much time you'll need to spend studying if you want to reach your goals.
 The AP US Government exam is known as one of the easier AP tests, so I'd suggest that you aim for a 5 unless you're really struggling with the material.

 Step 2: Look Back at Your Mistakes